Azure/azure-sdk-for-net/sdk/core/Azure.Core/samples/Events.md

   `new CancellationTokenSource(TimeSpan.FromSeconds(10)).Token`, for example) will correctly propagate.

-- There is a `SyncAsyncEventArgs.RunSynchronously` flag indicating whether your handler was invoked synchronously or asynchronously.
+- There is a `SyncAsyncEventArgs.IsRunningSynchronously` flag indicating whether your handler was invoked synchronously or asynchronously.
 In general,

     - If you're calling sync methods on your client, you should use sync methods